 For any further detail on how mandatory Principal Adverse Impact indicators are taken into account, please refer to the Amundi Sustainable Finance Disclosure Statement available at www.amundi.com.

-As of December 31, 2023, the Sub-Fund's main investments were as follows:
+What were the top investments of this financial product ?
+As of December 31, 2023, the Sub-Fund's main investments were as follows :